 AMP is going to bring more visitors to your site and help you retain them, which means more opportunities to sell your products or services.
 More sales equal more profit, a greater market share, and potentially an improved awareness of your service by the public.

-Implementing AMP on a non-service/product website which solely depends on search traffic – like a news site – is a no brainer.
+Implementing AMP on a non-service/product website that solely depends on search traffic – like a news site – is a no-brainer.
 If you are selling products or services, it makes more sense to work on the mobile responsiveness of your overall website.
 In fact, AMP is not even a part of Google Search Console anymore.
 Speed is a ranking factor, AMP helps you obtain rich snippet spots.
 But expecting it to do wonders is not a great idea.

 Verifying AMP on your website

 Easy.
 The Google AMP verification tool does just that.
 You will just have to punch in your URL.